Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 # How to set up a Windows Server 2019 system for the daily builds

+This document describes the process of setting up a Windows Server 2019 machine to run the Bioconductor daily builds.
+It's been used to configure machines running Windows Server 2019 Standard or Windows Server 2019 Datacenter.

 ## 0. General information and tips